-‘RHOA’ Star, Porsha Williams’ Yawning Baby Called ‘Too Cute For Words’
+‘RHOA’ Star Porsha Williams’ Yawning Baby Called ‘Too Cute For Words’

-Porsha Williams mostly makes headlines for her feuds – The Real Housewives Of Atlanta star is known for raking in the viewers on account of her personality.
+Porsha Williams mostly makes headlines for her feuds as The Real Housewives Of Atlanta star is known for raking in the viewers on account of her personality.
 Then again, this 37-year-old is now a mother.
-Porsha’s 2019-born daughter, Pilar Jhena comes with her own social media account, 122,000 followers and a very cute Instagram update.
+Porsha’s 2019-born daughter, Pilar Jhena, comes with her own social media account, 122,000 followers, and a very cute Instagram update.

 On May 15, Porsha posted a picture of her baby girl.
 Dressed in a colorful onesie, little Pilar is seen lying on a bed and propped up by a cushion in velour fabrics.
-This two-month-old has been snapped mid-yawn with her eyes closed – Hollywood Life‘s Tweet called Pilar “too cute for words.”
+This 2-month-old has been snapped mid-yawn with her eyes closed.
+Hollywood Life’s tweet called Pilar “too cute for words.”

 Williams captioned the picture with words that suggest the status quo – being “tied Boss” was likely intended to come out as “tired.”
 Clearly, this yawning munchkin isn’t the only one who’s worn out.